psyplot/psyplot/README.rst

 Acknowledgment
 --------------
-This package has been developed by Philipp Sommer at the `Helmholtz Coastal Data Center (HCDC)`_ of the `Helmholtz-Zentrum Geesthacht, Centre for Materials and Coastal Research (HZG)`_.
+This package is being developed by Philipp S. Sommer at the `Helmholtz Coastal Data Center (HCDC)`_ of the `Helmholtz-Zentrum Hereon`_.

 I want to thank the developers of the matplotlib_, xarray_ and cartopy_ packages for their great packages and of course the python developers for their